Production (Digital Media): Principles

 If programs refer to online questions, the results are reported in a way that clearly indicates it has no scientific validity and are not meant to represent the accurate range of either public opinion nor the opinion of our audience.

-Concealment of identity as a journalist
+Concealment of Identity as a Journalist

 We generally practice our reporting openly.
 However, there are times, while investigating a matter of public interest, a reporter will conceal his or her occupation and true purpose and pose as an ordinary citizen.
-We will consult with senior news management before doing so.
+We will consult with the Director before doing so.
 Our overriding priority will be sound public service journalism.
 Whatever the means used to contact a source without identifying oneself as a journalist (in person, by telephone, by email, through social networks), we will attempt to confront the source and take his or her reaction into account in our report.

--We have a credible source that gives us reason to believe a subject of our reporting is behaving illegally or antisocially or abusing a trust.
+- We have a credible source that gives us reason to believe a subject of our reporting is behaving illegally or antisocially or abusing a trust;

--An open approach would have little chance of obtaining the information sought or of confirming the behaviour we seek to report.
+- An open approach would have little chance of obtaining the information sought or of confirming the behaviour we seek to report;

--Infiltration or the use of a false identity allows us to gather the best evidence of the behaviour in question.
+- Infiltration allows us to gather the best evidence of the behaviour in question.

 Use of Social Media: Principles